The Super Mario Bros. Super Show!: History and development

 Before the series was conceived, Andy Heyward, the then-CEO of DIC Enterprises, spent about a year trying to convince Nintendo to license the characters.
 In an interview with USA Today, Heyward said: "The Mario Bros. is such a unique property we had to do it in a different way...We wanted to do a cartoon but also do a show that extended beyond the cartoon".
 The project originated as Super Mario Bros.
 Power Hour, a one hour long animation block that would have featured series based on a number of intellectual properties.
 Concept art was produced for adaptations of Super Mario Bros., The Legend of Zelda, Metroid, Castlevania, Double Dragon, and California Games.
-With the exception of Mario and Zelda, none of these additional adaptations were ultimately produced.
+With the exception of Mario and Zelda, none of these additional adaptations were ultimately produced, though elements of Metroid and Castlevania would appear in the series Captain N: The Game Master.
 Double Dragon would receive a later adaptation from DIC which aired from 1993 to 1994, but this did not make use of the 1980s concepts and was instead based on the SNES titles released in the interim.

 The show premiered in September 1989.
 To promote the series, Lou Albano appeared on Live with Regis and Kathie Lee in May 1989 with his beard shaven.
 When the series first aired, it was distributed by Viacom Enterprises and was marketed by MTV.
 In addition, DiC planned to produce an animated film based on the series, to be released in the summer of 1990.
 The film was never produced, and a live-action adaptation was instead released in 1993.

 In David Sheff's book Game Over, Bill White, the then-director of advertising and public relations for Nintendo, said that the purpose of the television series was to boost awareness of the characters.

 The Legend of Zelda animation was only produced for one season.
 Writer Phil Harnage said that the reason it was cancelled was partly because it was tied to The Super Mario Bros.
 Super Show! rather than being its own show.
 He also said that the show received some letters from children asking for it to not be cancelled but this positive feedback was not enough to keep the show in production.